ShaunCurtis/Blazor.Interactivity/readme.md

 Counter - Blazor WebAssembly Rendered - ServiceId: 6122
 ```

-We can now see:
+What we see is:

- - Home and Weather are being statically rendered.
+ 1. Home and Weather are being statically rendered.
 No Interactivity.

- - Counter is initially statically rendered, but switches Web Assembly once the SPA loads.
+ 2. Counter is initially statically rendered, but switches to Web Assembly once the SPA loads.

- Note that only the `Counter` component is being rendered in Web Assembly.  `Routes` and `MainLayout` are only statically rendered.
+ 3. Only the `Counter` component is being rendered in Web Assembly.  `Routes` and `MainLayout` are statically rendered.
 The interactivity root is `Counter`.

  If you hit `<F5>` in the counter page and try and navigate to *Home* quickly, nothing happens.
 The WebAssembly SPA is loading and the UI is unresponsive.